dalbinaco/code-dojo/React.js/README.md

 - [Eloquent JavaScript](http://braziljs.github.io/eloquente-javascript/) *– Livro de introdução a JavaScript em PT-BR*
 - [Learning React.js](http://scotch.io/tutorials/learning-react-getting-started-and-concepts) *– Getting Started and Concepts*
 - [React.js Fundamentals](https://reacttraining.com/online/react-fundamentals) *– If you're new to React.js, there's no better place to learn React.js and the React ecosystem*
+- [React Router Tutorial](https://github.com/reactjs/react-router-tutorial ) *– Quick lessons for getting up-to-speed with React Router.*
+- [ReactJS For Stupid People](http://blog.andrewray.me/reactjs-for-stupid-people/) *– Understand what React is and how it fits in the application architecture*

 #### Getting Started